SethiAbhinav/Color-Detection/README.md

 import copy         # caching
 ```

-#### This is a program that uses OpenCV to process colours in am image.
+#### This is a program that uses OpenCV to process colours in an image.
 Following are the features:
   1. Read the image file.
   2. Callback event on mouse click.
   3. Shows the color name and RGB values of the pixel that was clicked on.